awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 + Troubleshoot RDP and SSH connectivity issues for EC2 instances\.
 + Reset access for an EC2 instance\.

-Each OpsItem in the AWS Management Console includes a **Runbooks** section, as shown in the following example\.
+Each OpsItem in the AWS Management Console includes a **Runbooks** section\.

-![\[A list of Systems Manager Automation runbooks for remediating OpsItem issues\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_list.png)

 ## Automation document features in OpsCenter<a name="OpsCenter-remediating-features"></a>

 The following list describes some of the features available to help you run Automation documents and remediate issues\.
-+ When you choose an AWS resource that generated an OpsItem, OpsCenter displays a list of Automation documents that you can run on that resource, as shown in the following example\.
++ When you choose an AWS resource that generated an OpsItem, OpsCenter displays a list of Automation documents that you can run on that resource\.
-![\[A refined list of Systems Manager Automation documents that can run on an AWS resource that generated an OpsItem.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_refined_runbooks.png)
 + When you choose an Automation document from the list, OpsCenter prepopulates some of the fields required to run the document\.
-In the following example, OpsCenter prepopulated the **VolumeId** field\.
-![\[A prepopulated field to help you quickly run an Automation document.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_prepopulated_field.png)
-+ OpsCenter keeps a 30\-day record of Automation documents run for a specific OpsItem, as shown in the following example\.
++ OpsCenter keeps a 30\-day record of Automation documents run for a specific OpsItem\.
-![\[A 30-day history of Systems Manager Automation documents run for an OpsItem.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_history.png)
 + In the **Status and results** column, you can choose a status to view important details about that run, such as the reason why an Automation failed and which step of the Automation document was running when the failure occurred, as shown in the following example\.
 ![\[Status information for the last time an Automation document was run.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_results.png)
 + The **Related resource details** page for a selected OpsItem includes the **Run automation** list\.
 The list enables you to choose recent or resource\-specific Automation documents that you can run to remediate issues\.
 This page also includes helpful data providers, including Amazon CloudWatch metrics and alarms, AWS CloudTrail logs, and details from AWS Config, to name a few\.